The consequences of the new international economic order on developing countries Plattsburgh, 30/08-02/09 Maria Negreponti-Delivanis

 countries are willing to follow China ’s

-lead, as they hope that the help and favorable loans offered by China will not
+lead, as they hope that the help and favorable loans offered by China China 's

 unbridled expansive aspirations and accusing her at times for burdening the developing economies, especially